-Risk-weighted assets related to interest-rate risk represented the largest proportion of risk-weighted assets at the end of December 2014.
-Currency swaps for customer-driven forex trading and bond positions for interest-rate operations accounted for a large proportion of the risk-weighted assets exposed to interest-rate risk at 31 December 2014.
+Risk-weighted assets related to interest-rate risk represented the largest proportion of risk-weighted assets at the end of June 2015.
+Currency swaps for customer-driven forex trading and bond positions for interest-rate operations accounted for a large proportion of the risk-weighted assets exposed to interest-rate risk at 30 June 2015.
 Risk-weighted assets for equity risk result primarily from nostro positions managed by the Asset Management Department.
-This category decreased compared to end-2013 due to a reduction in the size of the portfolio in the first half, after positions were closed out in the second quarter.